WooCommerce SEO: all you need to know

 - Meta Description: The Modern Kitty unisex t-shirt has a relaxed, classic fit and is made from pre-shrunk, medium-weight, 100% cotton.

 - Slug: /unisex-black-t-shirt-modern-kitty/

-As you can see, every single word is a logical match to what someone looking for a fun cat t-shirt might search for, helpingshoppers understand the product before they’ve ever seen a photo.
+As you can see, every word is a logical match to what someone looking for a fun cat t-shirt might search for, helping shoppers understand the product before seeing a photo.
 And if it makes sense for actual humans, it will make sense to Google.

 Keep your product descriptions focused on describing the product, explaining how it should be used, and the most important benefits.
 Use these same words throughout the product page as well.
 Different customers will look for different details, so make sure the page is organized logically and that the information is particular to that product.

 Once you’ve optimized your titles, descriptions, and slugs, it’s time to optimize your categories.

 Choosing the proper names for your store Category pages is arguably more critical than individual products.
 Your product selection may change over time, but well-optimized Category pages can bring in traffic for years.
 So do your research before you publish.

 Free keyword tools like Google Ads Keyword Planner and Ahrefs Free Keyword Generator are excellent ways to discover how people search for products like yours.

 Based on the research above, we see that “cat t-shirts” receives about 250 searches per month in the US.
 This volume isn’t bad, but let’s experiment and see if a different phrase might make a better category name.

 The phrase “funny t-shirts” gets about 4,300 searches per month in the US, which means it’s likely a better category name for your website than “cat t-shirts.”
 However, you must use your own knowledge and judgment to make the final decision.
 Choose the highest volume phrase you can find that’s also the most relevant to your products.